Mountain Law: new regulations for the winter period

 FATEC recommends:

-We recommend the installation of 3PMSF approved 4-season tires (Michelin, Goodyear, Continental, Bridgestone, Hankook, Pirelli)
+We recommend fitting 3PMSF approved all-season tires (Michelin, Goodyear, Continental, Bridgestone, Hankook, Pirelli)

 For coaches, buses and heavy goods vehicles with or without a trailer: